Hāwera railway station: Facilities

-The initial station building was a simple Vogel-era Class 2 station building, built in 5 months by Mr Walton Pal (who also had the contract for the neighbouring Normanby station).
+The initial station building was a simple Vogel-era Class 2 station building, built in five months by Mr Walton Pal (who also had the contract for the neighbouring Normanby station).
 Upon opening, the station consisted of the station building itself, goods shed, engine shed, water services and two station masters' houses.
 Requests for improvements came thick and fast, including for cattle yards and coal stores (1881), lengthening the engine shed, improving water services and fitting a crane on the goods shed (1884), moving & increasing the size of the goods shed, plus increased siding capacity (1885) and even to raise the height of the station building and platform (1889).

 There were also improvements to the passenger amenities.
 In 1889 and again in 1892, requests were made for a verandah over the platform to shelter passengers from the Taranaki rain, and in 1898, a further request was made to enclose the ends of the verandah for shelter from the wind.

 Traffic through the station grew steadily.
 For example, in the year ended 31 March 1932, the station sold 2,006 first-class and 34,845 second-class tickets, 24,155 cattle, 88,688 sheep & pigs, 15,800 "superficial feet" of timber and 13,753 tons of "other goods".
-Much of the livestock shipped from Hāwera would be bound for the freezing works in Patea and Waitara, while dairy products (such as cheese) was sent from local dairy factories to the coolstores in Patea and New Plymouth port.
+Much of the livestock shipped from Hāwera would be bound for the freezing works in Pātea and Waitara, while dairy products (such as cheese) was sent from local dairy factories to the coolstores in Pātea and New Plymouth port.